 80+ innovations will shape the construction industry

-Within the emerging innovation stage, self-healing concrete, atmospheric water harvesting, and recycled concrete fillers are disruptive technologies that are in the early stages of application and should be tracked closely.
-Vacuum insulated glazing (VIG), eco-friendly HVACs and recycled waste-based cements are some of the accelerating innovation areas, where adoption has been steadily increasing.
+Within the emerging innovation stage, atmospheric water harvesting and recycled concrete fillers are disruptive technologies that are in the early stages of application and should be tracked closely.
+Smart glazing, eco-friendly HVACs, and recycled waste-based cements are some of the accelerating innovation areas, where adoption has been steadily increasing.
 Among maturing innovation areas is wall surface temperature controls, which is now well established in the industry.

 Innovation S-curve for environmental sustainability in the construction industry